 Patellar instability is the clinical syndrome due to morphologic abnormalities in the patellofemoral joint where the patella is prone to recurrent lateral dislocation.

 Most patients with patellar instability are young and active individuals, especially females in the 2nd decade.
 Prevalence is 6-77 per 100,000 population 2.

-The normal patellofemoral joint has two kinds of stabilizers - active stabilizers (extensor muscles), and passive stabilizers (bones and ligaments):
+The normal patellofemoral joint has two kinds of stabilisers - active stabilisers (extensor muscles), and passive stabilisers (bones and ligaments):

-- bone stabilizers: deep femoral sulcus, high lateral trochlea
+- bone stabilisers: deep femoral sulcus, high lateral trochlea

-- ligament stabilizers: medial patellofemoral retinaculum, medial patellofemoral ligament
+- ligament stabilisers: medial patellofemoral retinaculum, medial patellofemoral ligament

 Three major morphologic abnormalities which predispose to patellar instability are:

 - trochlear dysplasia: trochlear joint surface is flattened

 - patella alta